-Doing a sensitivity and specificity analysis brings us to the conclusion that the best probability cutoff for the prediction is 52%, just as in Model 2.
+Conducting a sensitivity and specificity analysis brings us to the conclusion that the best probability cutoff for the prediction is 52%, just as in Model 2.
 The new election classification is shown in Table 7 and the analysis can be seen in Figure 2.

 Figure 2.
 Sensitivity and Specificity Analysis of Model 4